 This might be a question looming in your mind when thinking about whether to buy a smoothie blender or not.
 And, yes, we do have an answer for that and more!
 What are the advantages of having a blender vs a mixer grinder, how do they differ in terms of functionality, design, noise level and other aspects?
 Let us explore in detail.

-As 750-watt mixer grinders are common in Indian kitchens, we have compared the performance of a 750-watt mixer grinder to a high-performance blender.
+750-watt mixer grinders are common in Indian kitchens.
+That is why we have compared the performance of a 750-watt mixer grinder to a high-performance blender.
 As you will see below, blenders have an advantage over mixer grinders when it comes to making smoothies and spice powders & masala in small quantities.
-The only exception however is Sujata Dynamix, which can give tough competition to even the best of blenders.
+The only exception however is Sujata Dynamix, which can give tough competition to even the best blenders.

 The main functionality of a blender is making smoothies.
 A high-performance blender with 900+ watt motor would be able to make smoothies with practically any ingredient in a flash.
 Be it nuts or leafy vegetables, a blender will be able to pulverize them into a fine consistency without leaving any unprocessed chunks in the smoothie.
 A medium-performance blender with a 400-600 watt motor however will not be able to process tough ingredients like nuts or leafy vegetables into a smooth consistency.
 It would have a grainy texture.
 But, it can blend softer ingredients like musk melon, banana, mangoes, apples etc into a smooth consistency without any chunks.